nickpoison/nickpoison.github.io/Rtoot.md

 <img src="figs/lmplot.png" alt="lmplot"  width="50%"><br/>

-The {\ttt lm} object that we called {\ttt fit} in our simulation contains all sorts of information that can be extracted.
+The `lm`} object that we called `fit` in  our simulation contains all sorts of information that can be extracted.
 Sometimes, however, it might be difficult to find where that information is stored.
-%All sorts of information can be extracted from the {\ssf lm} object,
-%which we called {\ssf fit}.
-The easiest way to find what is stored in an object is to look at the structure of the object.
+The easiest way to find what is stored in an object is to look at the _structure_ of the object.
 We list only a partial output because this particular list is very long.
 ```r
 str(fit)     # partial listing below
   List of 12